Vacant Lot of Cabbages: Vacant Lot of Cabbages' connections with the Values Party

 The Values Party had several interactions with the Vacant Lot of Cabbages site.
 Members attempted to plant native trees on it and called for public parks to be made on all vacant building sites, starting with the Vacant Lot of Cabbages site.

-List of participants and contributors to the Vacant Lot of Cabbages

-Barry Thomas, Sir Ian Athfield, Jan Preston, Martin Edmond, Alan Brunton, Sally Rodwell, John Davies, Barry McIntyre, Hamish McIntyre, Dame Gaylene Preston, Chris Lipscombe, Justin Keen, Bryan McDonald, Bob Neil, Gary Gawn, Peter Frater, Michelle Scullion, Chris Bones Williams, Jeff Oldham, Sir Spike Milligan, Mayor Sir Michael Fowler, Deputy town clerk Alan Smyth, Norman Smith, Ian Galloway, George Rose, Alister Barry, Joe Bleakley, Ian Wedde, Sam Hunt, Ans Westra, Brian Kassler, Tony McMaster, Jean McAllister, Sir Robert Muldoon, Louise Spill, Karen Roper, Sean Robinson, Marie-Louise Jones, Angus Patrick, Tony Brunt, Terry McDavitt, Judith Reinken, Gerard Crewdson, Krissy Klocek, Christina Asher, Christina Barton, Aaron Lister, Frank Macskasy, Aileen Davidson.

 Archives

 Thomas and Michael Nixon interviewed 23 people who were associated with the Vacant Lot of Cabbages.
 These video tapes and transcripts are held at Te Papa.